There are now 2 possible online modes for units:

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the critique of a contemporary issue, an action research task related to high school students' conceptions of science and learning in science, and moderation task components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the critique of a contemporary issue, research task: probing science understanding, and moderation task components.

 - Unit Coordinator(s)